apache/spark/TESTING.rst

 Otherwise, the released version of Airflow is installed.

-The ``-install-airflow-version=<VERSION>`` command make sure that the current (from sources) version of Airflow is removed and the released version of Airflow from ``Pypi`` is installed.
+The ``-install-airflow-version=<VERSION>`` command make sure that the current (from sources) version of Airflow is removed and the released version of Airflow from ``PyPI`` is installed.
 Note that tests sources are not removed and they can be used to run tests (unit tests and system tests) against the freshly installed version.